 New Motorcycle Pro: It Will Last Longer

-If you buy a new motorcycle, obviously it will last for you and you’ll be able to keep it a lot longer than you would with a used motorcycle.
-And because of the increased technology that continues to improve each year, you can bet that the new motorcycle you purchased may even have a longer life expectancy altogether than older motorcycles made.
+If you buy a new motorcycle, it will obviously last longer for you and you’ll be able to own it a lot longer than you would a used motorcycle.
+And because of the increased technology that continues to improve each year, you can bet that the new motorcycle you purchased may even have a longer life expectancy altogether than older motorcycles.

-Because of improved technology, new motorcycles are becoming more safe to ride.
+Because of improved technology, new motorcycles are becoming safer to ride.
 Such technological improvements include advancements in anti-lock braking systems, adaptive headlights, automatic transmissions, tire pressure monitors, and vehicle to vehicle communication.

 New Motorcycle Pro: You Know What You’re Getting Into

 Sure, you know that if you buy a brand new motorcycle from a dealership, the salesman will try to get you to sign up and pay for more than you actually need.
 But the salesman (from the dealership) cannot lie about the product they’re selling.
 The really nice thing about getting a brand new motorcycle is knowing exactly what you’re getting into.